praekeltfoundation/ndoh-hub/docs/jembi-app-registration.md

 ## Registration fields
+`external_id` - The ID of the registration in the external service that is creating it.
+Optional, defaults to None.
+If supplied, will be used as the ID in all status updates.
+Maximum length of 100 characters allowed.

 `mom_given_name` - The given name of the mother.
 Optional.

 `mom_family_name` - The family name of the mother.
 Optional.